fdq09eca/edu_research/sys_lit_re/note.md

 - their education performance
 - their behaviour

-1. @chen2019effects discusses the mental health of mainland immigrants from discrimination
+1. @chen2019effects using Hong Kong Panel Study of Social Dynamics (HKPSSD), they estimate the effects of neighborhood discrimination towards immigrants from Mainland China on the mental health of Chinese residents in Hong Kong.
+   - They found a higher level of immigrant discrimination is associated with a lower level of psychological distress for both post-1997 Mainland immigrants and other Chinese residents in Hong Kong
+   - They suggested that immigrant discrimination can signify a prejudice that leads to social distance or avoidance and that the post-1997 Mainland immigrants do not have extensive contact with other local residents in Hong Kong.
-2. @liu2017subjective *conducted a survey in GuangZhou* to discuss the subjective wellbeing of the migrants
+2. @liu2017subjective conducted a survey in GuangZhou to discuss the subjective wellbeing of the migrants
    - They found migrants' self-evaluated welling being is, in general, lower than the local.
 3. ~~@meng2017children left behind children (irrelevant)~~
-4. @HU20141 using data from the 2011 *Survey on Social Integration of Migrant Children in Wuhan, China*, this study examined psychological and behavioral problems of migrant and left-behind children.
+4. @HU20141 using data from the 2011 Survey on Social Integration of Migrant Children in Wuhan, China, this study examined psychological and behavioral problems of migrant and left-behind children.
    - Results showed that left-behind and migrant children had poorer psychological and behavioral outcomes than local children but difference disappeared after controlling for family and school characteristics.
-5. @zhao2017long
+5. ~~@zhao2017long left behind child (irrelevent)~~
 6. @lu2019relaxation conducts a cross-sectional survey using the Chinese version of the Strengths and Difficulties Questionnaire (SDQ) in urban and migrant schools in the capital, Hangzhou, and in schools in two rural counties of Zhejiang Province.
    - They found migrant children were the most vulnerable to psychological problems.
    - They suggested improving conditions in urban areas for these children, and ensuring access to urban public schools.